 Excessive humidity.
 A relative humidity of 30% to 50% is generally recommended for homes.
 Remove standing water, water-damaged materials, and wet surfaces.
 These can serve as a breeding ground for molds, mildews, bacteria, and insects.

 Molds and mildew.

 Health reaction after remodeling, moving, weatherizing, buying new furniture, or using household or hobby products.

 Feeling healthier outside the home.

-Never over-buy products that might add to indoor pollution, such as cleaning solvents or pesticides.
+Never buy more than you need of products that might add to indoor pollution like cleaning solvents or pesticides.

 Follow makers' directions for use, storage, and disposal.

-Provide ample ventilation before and after putting in such products as pressed-wood furniture, and carpets or draperies that might emit chemicals.
+Provide ample ventilation before and after putting in products like pressed-wood furniture, and carpets or draperies that might give off chemicals.

 Don't allow smoking in your house.